rainum/rainum/README.md

 ## Education/Work

-I'm currently an Engineering Manager at [SmartBear](https://smartbear.com), a company that builds Software Testing, Monitoring, and Developer Tools.
+I work as an Engineering Manager at [SmartBear](https://smartbear.com), a company that builds software for Testing, Monitoring, and Developer Tools.
 I spent most of my time solving complex issues and mentoring.
+I've got a master's degree in computer science.
 I live in the Ukraine.
-I've got a master's degree in computer science.

 ## Technologies